 On November 13, 2015, the Supreme Court rendered its decision in Lemare Lake Logging Ltd. v.
 3L Cattle Company Ltd. (2015 SCC 53) (“Lemare Lake”).
-A copy of the Court’s decision is available here.
-The majority overruled the Saskatchewan Court of Appeal decision, which we wrote about for Miller Thomson’s Food Web blog: On the Verge of a Revolution?
+Read the Court’s decision.
+The majority overruled the Saskatchewan Court of Appeal decision, which we wrote about previously for this blog: On the Verge of a Revolution?
 How Lemare Lake Logging Ltd. v.
 3L Cattle Company Ltd. could dramatically change how lenders realize on security over farm land in Saskatchewan.

 The Supreme Court’s findings represent another piece in the federal / provincial paramountcy puzzle as it relates to creditors’ remedies.
 In this instance, the Supreme Court held that the provincial legislation could stand.
-Therefore, it appears that there will be no revolution in the enforcement of security over farm land in Saskatchewan.
+Therefore it appears that there will be no revolution in the enforcement of security over farm land in Saskatchewan, and this piece of the Saskatchewan farmer protection regime will continue to stand.

 The case arose out of unique circumstances.
 The creditor and debtor, Lemare Lake Logging Ltd. and 3L Cattle Company Ltd., respectively, had been related companies in which a father and his two sons were involved.
 The companies were restructured to separate them so that the creditor was owned by the sons and the debtor owned by the father.
 The debtor was indebted to a credit union, but the creditor was contingently liable for that debt.
 The debtor indemnified the creditor for the credit union debt and granted a mortgage and other security to the creditor to further secure the indemnity.
 The creditor later became subject to a protection order under the Companies’ Creditors Arrangement Act, R.S.C.
 1985, c.
 C-36 (“CCAA”) and wanted to realize on the security granted by the debtor to help it emerge from the CCAA proceedings.